 No, it makes the process easier, but you can knead the dough by hand if needed.

 There are many reasons why your pita may not have puffed up in the oven.
-However, the main reason this happens is that the oven was not hot enough.
+However, the main reason this happened is that the oven was not hot enough.
 Be sure to set the temperature to 500 degrees Fahrenheit, and allow plenty of time for it to heat.
 Also, be sure to use fresh ingredients, and properly activate the yeast!

 More Bread Recipes